ClonyPDF home

 Even when hair is not in front of your face, flyaways or strands close to your face can cast shadows across your eye region, temples, or brow under certain lighting conditions.
 Use even, frontal lighting (not overhead or from one side) and review the photograph specifically for dark patches near your eyes and forehead before deciding the shot is acceptable.

 Naturally large or high-volume hair adds height above your natural hairline, which can affect where your face sits within the required zone of the photo frame.
-Most passport authorities require the face (chin to forehead) to occupy 70–80% of the total image height.
+Country specifications define the share of total image height the face must occupy — for example, many European standards require 70–80%, while the US specifies a 1 to 1⅜ inch chin-to-crown measurement.
 If your hair mass pushes your actual face lower in the frame, the proportion may fall outside the required range even if your face is perfectly visible.
 Reframe the shot so your hairline is near the top of the image area, not your hair mass.

 Passport Photo Maker uses facial landmark detection to check face visibility, head proportion, and shadow density in the eye and forehead region.
 It flags specific hair-related compliance issues — including cases that are not visible to the naked eye at normal photo size — and outputs a compliance report before you download anything.
 You do not need any photo editing software.

 Once your photo passes the compliance check, download the output in the format your application requires: a print-ready 4×6 inch sheet (standard for physical applications in the US, UK, Canada, and Australia) or a digital upload file resized and formatted to your country's online portal specification.
-Both are available from a single upload — no separate cropping or resizing needed.
+Both are available from a single upload.
+See digital passport photo requirements for portal pixel and file-size limits, or print at home for paper and cutting guidance.

 Why Passport Photos Get Rejected for Hair Violations